-The passion that led Cristina and Alberto to start a farming activity goes beyond the interest of producing an excellent wine, but it regards the project of territorial revaluation of Dogliani, a small village in the province of Cuneo.
+The passion that led Cristina and Alfonso of Cà Mamai to start a farming activity goes beyond the interest of producing excellent wine, but it is also of a territorial revaluation of Dogliani, their beautiful village in the province of Cuneo.

-It is considered as the capital of Langhe, it is rich in history, picturesque landscapes and a curious architecture made by the expert and eclectic hand of Giovanni Battista Schellino.
-The viticultural tradition of this area finds its highest expression in Dolcetto grape, whose complicated cultivation in this area has been ascertained since 1593.
-The second President of the Republic of Italy, Luigi Einaudi, was such a great admirer of Dolcetto that he decided to lay the foundations for a concrete valorization of the territory.
+Dogliani is considered one of the principal capitals of the Langhe, it is rich in history, picturesque landscapes, and a curious architecture made by the expert and eclectic hand of Giovanni Battista Schellino.
+The viticultural tradition of this area finds its fullest expression in the Dolcetto grape, whose complicated cultivation in this area has been ascertained since 1593.
+The second President of the Republic of Italy, Luigi Einaudi, was such a great admirer of Dolcetto that he decided to lay the foundations for a valorization of the territory.

 Not everybody succeeds in cultivating Dolcetto vines, as it is a vine strongly marked by extreme sensitivity: cold and humid soils cause the grapes to fall early, while hot winds cause them to wither before the harvest itself.